denten-books/plain-text/2-chapter.md

 *eidos* and *phantazomenōn* were reasonably translated into English as "form," indicating a fundamental overloading of the concept.[^ln3-plato]

+### Hegel

+G.W.F.
+Hegel gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
+In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material" [@hegel_hegels_1998, 70].
+Whole books have been written on Hegel's rather technical and sometimes idiosyncratic vocabulary.
+Rather than define terms precisely, Hegel likes to bombard his reader with semantic cognates.
+On the side of "content" (*Inhalt*, *Gehalt*), he evokes words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
+All of these convey a movement inward to a location (if it can be called such) beyond the physical world, accessible only to the spirit (*Geist*) or mind (*Gedanken*, *Verstand*).
+On the side of "form" (same in German), Hegel accumulates words like expression (*Ausdruck*) and presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
+The semantic cluster related to "forms" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

+In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective Spirit.
+Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity" [@hegel_hegels_1998, 81].
+He
+writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space [*sic*] and the inner time of ideas and feelings" [@hegel_hegels_1998, 89].
+Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel_hegels_1998, 81].
+Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, what he calls the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986].
+The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its tangible instantiation.

 Several lines in Hegel's own exposition on Plato's idealism give us a glimpse of his struggle with the Platonic concept of form.
 In his "Lectures on Philosophy," Hegel writes: "The Idea is nothing but what is current with us